Yufeng-L/Utiltiy-Pole-Planner/README.md

   Python      <br/>
  __Major Components to use:__ <br/>
- Google Street View API, OPENCV library for image processing for sprint1
+ Google Street View API, OPENCV library for image processing for sprint1 Tensorflow, LabelImg, YOLO used for Image label and classification for sprint2

 ## Flowchart